vespa-engine/sample-apps/commerce-product-ranking/README.md

 </pre>

 This particular product ranking for the query produces a NDCG score of 0.7046.
 Note that the `sample-data/test-sample.parquet` file only contains one query.
-To get the overall score, one must computes all the NDCG scores of all queries in the test split and report the *average* NDCG score.
+To get the overall score, one must compute all the NDCG scores of all queries in the test split and report the *average* NDCG score.

 Note that the evaluation uses custom NDCG label gains: